Placenta praevia (aka. placenta previa) is a condition in pregnancy where the placenta is low-lying.

 - women who have had a miscarriage.

-If placenta praevia occurs following a previous caesarean, there is an increased risk of complications so a consultant obstetrician and anaesthetist should be present at the birth.
-‘Placenta accreta’ may occur – where the placenta grows deeply into the wall of the uterus and will not separate normally.
-A detailed imaging scan should be performed in pregnancy to rule this out.
+If praevia occurs following a previous caesarean, there is an increased risk of complications so a consultant obstetrician and anaesthetist should be present at the birth.
+‘Placenta accreta’ may occur – where it grows deeply into the wall of the uterus and will not separate normally.
+A detailed imaging scan should be performed to rule this out.

 In severe cases of placenta accreta, a hysterectomy may be needed to stop very heavy bleeding at the birth.

-NHS choices offers information on problems with the placenta in pregnancy.
+NHS choices offers information on problems with the placenta.

-The UK has an NSC policy on Placenta praevia screening in pregnancy.
+The UK has an NSC policy on praevia screening.